Learning and Information in Stochastic Networks and Queues: Reinforcement Learning in Queues

+The training reinforcement learning algorithms in large state spaces often requires simulated data.
+However, there are few standardized simulation environments for queueing systems.
+For instance, the generic simulators like Open AI's gym environment are required; the ORSuite simulator is a recent simulation environment that looks to bridge this gap, see \cite{ORSuite}.
+Within specific fields there are respected simulation environments like ns3 simulator\footnote{\url{https://www.nsnam.org/}} for networking, SIMGrid for high performance computing\footnote{\url{https://simgrid.org}} or Vissim\footnote{\url{https://www.ptvgroup.com/en/solutions/products/ptv-vissim/}} and SUMO\footnote{\url{https://sumo.dlr.de/docs/index.html}} for traffic control.
+Also see \cite{pan2021high} for a recent simulator for hospitals.
+A hope is that established simulators and problem sets emerge, so that the performance of different polcies can be compared.

-The above references are intended to be indicative of applications of current interest.
-Regardless of theoretical challenges there are also challenges in more applied studies.
-It is reasonably to say that there are not standardized queueing problems even within specific fields.
-For instance, there are no generic simulators like Open AI's gym environment.
-Although within fields there are simulation environments like ns3 simulator\footnote{\url{https://www.nsnam.org/}} for networking, or Vissim\footnote{https://www.ptvgroup.com/en/solutions/products/ptv-vissim/} and SUMO\footnote{https://sumo.dlr.de/docs/index.html} for traffic control.
-Further some queueing areas remain very challenging, for instance the DAG scheduling problem in heterogeneous computing remains challenging due the large array of potential DAGs that a platform must support, yet dynamic programming heuristics remain popular, see \cite{topcuoglu2002performance}.
+Due to their structure some queueing problems still remain challenging for reinforcement learning approaches.
+For instance the DAG scheduling problem in heterogeneous computing remains challenging due the large array of potential DAGs that a platform must support.
+Nonetheless, dynamic programming heuristics remain popular, see \cite{topcuoglu2002performance}.
 Further, in many practical applications (air traffic control or hospital assignment) there is human level control which governs part of the dynamics and the costs and rewards of the process.
 Thus a set of solutions are likely required to be readily available.
-This may limit that ability to consider completely model-free learning in some application areas, or at least must allow for models that can be trained in close to real-time.
+These factors may limit that ability to consider completely model-free learning to be applied some application areas.

+Nonetheless a more empirical approach to research on queues and queueing networks will likely stimulate new research.
+A hope is that queueing theoretical research can be development more closely with the increased acceptance and use of exploratory studies.